paritytech/capi/_/assets/effects.md

 const result = await fiber.run();
 ```

-And surely enough, we either get an `Ok`, containing a numeric value:
+And surely enough, we either get an `Ok`, containing a numeric value...

 ```sh
 { ok: 3.3287550827663788 }